Ayush002619/Financial-Data-Processing-and-Access-control/README.md

 * Modular backend architecture
 * MongoDB aggregation pipelines for analytics
-* Real-world financial features (budgeting, insights)
+* Real-world features like budgeting and insights
-* Secure API design
+* Secure and scalable API design

 ---